 The CEDA Housing Department is a counseling program designed to educate, inform, assess, listen, and find creative ways to empower families and individuals in acquiring and maintaining affordable housing.
-Shelter services include homeless male veterans and families transitioning from homelessness to transitional housing located in Chicago Heights, IL.
+Shelter services include homeless male veterans transitioning from homelessness to transitional housing located in Chicago Heights, IL.

 CEDA’s Housing Program—funded by local, state, and federal organizations and partners—is a comprehensive housing counseling program focused on helping families remain in or obtain affordable housing.